iquipsys-positron/iqp-docs-cmdlets/configurations/EmergencyPlans.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqpSites
+Can be retrieved from Get-IqsSites

 - Id < String >

     An emergency plan id.
 Required parameter.
-Can be retrieved from Get-IqpEmergencyPlans
+Can be retrieved from Get-IqsEmergencyPlans

 - < CommonParameters >